Penguin-cyber/Piano-Playing-Robot/README.md

 *Importantly, this project does not intend to replace human pianists.
 It simply serves as an aid for them to improve and dive deeper into their craft.*

+The robot has an arm with 2 degrees of freedom (DOF), which rests on a rail with one DOF.
+Moreover, the hand itself has 10 DOF—that is, 2 DOF per finger, enabling each finger to yaw and pitch.
+In total, the system has 13 DOF, requiring 13 servo motors for actuation.

 # Images

 ![image](https://github.com/user-attachments/assets/7a2bcd26-b053-459e-8cd6-87538693d182)